 This year, the University of Sydney took out three of the 10 ATEM awards on offer.
 The UniBank Award for Excellence in Marketing Communication and Public Relations was won by the Director of Marketing and Communications, Johanna Lowe, and her team.

-The Blackboard Award for Excellence in Innovation went to Education Services Officer Robert Chasse in the University’s Centre of English Teaching.
+The Blackboard Award for Excellence in Innovation went to Education Manager Services Robert Chasse and Education Services Officer Josh Aarts at the University’s Centre for English Teaching.
+The pair won the award for CET's student engagemet programme and app, CET Connect.